dotnet/docs-maui/docs/user-interface/graphics/draw.md

 canvas.DrawArc(50, 50, 100, 100, 0, 180, true, false);
 ```

-In this example, a teal arc of dimensions 100x100 (device-independent units) is drawn at (50,50).
+In this example, a teal arc of dimensions 100x100 is drawn at (50,50).
 The arc is drawn in a clockwise direction from 0 to 180 degrees, and isn't closed:

 :::image type="content" source="draw-images/arc.png" alt-text="Screenshot of a teal arc.":::